 Green Schools Program

-Join more than 200 schools and 12 school districts that have received assistance from the program, improved their conservation practices, involved students in conservation and outreach efforts, and received recognition!
+Join the 14 school districts and more than 300 schools that have received assistance from the program, improved their conservation practices, involved students in conservation and outreach efforts, and received recognition!

 Check out the success stories about schools and districts that have completed program levels since 2009.
 Also see success stories about districts and schools that participated prior to 2009, and read participant comments.

 All schools and school districts in King County will practice resource conservation and engage their students and staff in environmental stewardship.